US flag U.S. History See also:

 Interactive Map of U.S. History [Archived page] INTERACTIVE - 'Discover how the continent was irrevocably changed by European colonization, the events that caused the wholesale displacement and decimation of the land's original inhabitants, and how the 50 states came to be formed.'
 High school and up.(Annenberg Media).
 Atlas of the Historical Geography of the United States INTERACTIVE reproduces one of the greatest historical atlases, first published in 1932, now digitally enhanced with twenty-first century functionality; for advanced high school and college students (University of Richmond).
 For more maps and related resources, see STATES & COUNTRIES.

-Labor History UPDATED LINK!
-[Archived page] - A timeline of labor union history in the U.S. through 2009, with biographies of prominent labor leaders of the past, descriptions of key events in labor history, and more.
-See also Key Events in Labor History NEW! and Key People in Labor History NEW!
-(AFL-CIO, a federation of 57 national and international labor unions).
+Labor History [Archived page] - A timeline of labor union history in the U.S. through 2009, with biographies of prominent labor leaders of the past, descriptions of key events in labor history, and more.
+See also Key Events in Labor History and Key People in Labor History (AFL-CIO, a federation of 57 national and international labor unions).
 The Way We Were: The Changing Geography of US Manufacturing shows how employment in agriculture, manufacturing, and other industries shifted across America from 1940 to 2016; high school and up (Georgetown University Center on Education and the Workforce).
 The Way We Worked is a collection of photographs documenting American workers and their work, from the mid 19th to the late 20th centuries.
 These historical photographs show different types of work, work clothing, locales, working conditions, and workplace conflict (National Archives & Records Administration).

 National Archives: American History Reference [Archived pages; expect some broken links] - Selected links to research tools covering many topics of historical relevance, such as biography, black history, exploration, the Holocaust, Native Americans, space exploration, war crimes, women, and more.
 Also includes a selection of links to additional resources in American History.
 High school and up.
 (2016 - 2023, National Archives and Records Administration)